 Program & Outreach Director

-Jessie started at Earth Ministry in March, 2007, and now also serves as the lead program staff for Washington Interfaith Power & Light.
-Jessie comes to us with a law degree and a long career as a mediator and manager, including 20 years with the Catholic Archdiocese of Seattle.
+Jessie joined the Earth Ministry team in 2007 and established Earth Ministry’s faithful advocacy program.
+As of 2017 she has become Senior Campaign Strategist, spearheading our work for climate justice and developing partnerships among faith communities, environmental groups and Native leaders in support of Tribal sovereignty.
+Jessie came to us with a law degree from Emory University and a long career as a mediator and manager, including 20 years with the Catholic Archdiocese of Seattle.
 Prior experience includes work with the Seattle Human Rights Department, Washington Arbitration and Mediation Services, and Catholic Community Services.
-Jessie has a long-standing passion for environmental protection and social justice, and has volunteered for a variety of organizations including EarthCorps and the Washington State Catholic Conference.
+Jessie has a long-standing passion for environmental protection and social justice, and has volunteered for a variety of organizations including EarthCorps, Toastmaster, and Evergreen Retriever Rescue.